andersblehr/JSONCache/README.md

 #### Entity primary key

-For DataCache to automatically map relationships, you must mark the primary key of each entity in your Core Data model.
+For JSONCache to automatically map relationships, you must mark the primary key of each entity in your Core Data model.
 You do this in either of two ways: